-Born out of a collaboration between the Sound and Visual FX departments on feature films, the Greensleeve allows boom poles to cross behind real foreground elements in greenscreen and bluescreen environments.
+Born out of a collaboration between the Sound and Visual FX departments on major motion pictures.
+The Greensleeve allows boom poles to cross behind real foreground elements when filming against greenscreen and bluescreen.

 WHAT IS A GREENSLEEVE?